gfwilliams/pebble-banglejs2/README.md

 * `./waf configure --board banglejs2 --nojs --nohash` works
 * `./waf build` builds a binary
-* We have what appear to be the correct GPIOs for some of the Bangle.js functionality
+* We have what appear to be the correct GPIOs for some of the Bangle.js functionality (but not all!)
-* `jdi_lpm013m126c.h` driver is implemented and works
+* `jdi_lpm013m126c.h` LCD driver is implemented and works
+* Touchscreen swipes can be used for up/down/select/back buttons, and the one physical button is for 'back'
-* Debug is on pin UATX/UARX - but you can't read it direct with a terminal app - you need to use `python tools/pulse_console.py -t /dev/ttyUSB0`
+* Debug is on pin UATX/UARX (only available from inside the watch!) - but you can't read it direct with a terminal app - you need to use `python tools/pulse_console.py -t /dev/ttyUSB0`

 ### Flash Contents